opf/openproject/docs/user-guide/work-packages/set-change-dates/README.md

 ## Duration and Non-working days

-Starting with OpenProject 12.3, it is possible to manually input a duration for each work package and decide whether this duration should span working days only or all calendar days.
+Starting with OpenProject 12.3, it is possible to manually input a duration for a work package and decide whether this duration should span working days only or all calendar days.

 ### Working days

-The **working days only** switch is on by default
+The **working days only** switch is on by default, and the date picker skips over the weekend (or the days defined as non-working days) when scheduling work packages and deriving duration.
+In those mode, work packages can also not start or finish on non-working days.

 > **Note:** Working dates are currently defined by the administrator of your OpenProject instance.
 By default, they are Monday to Friday, with Saturday and Sunday considered non-working.
 If you are an administrator, please read our [admin guide on working days](#link) (CHECKLINK).
+>
+> **Whening upgrading to 12.3 from a previous version:** Please note that this switch will be set to ***off*** for all existing work packages so as to preserve start and finish dates.
+However, the switch will be ***on*** by default for new work packages.

 ### Duration